PradyumnaKumarMirdha/CompTIA-Network-Plus/README.md

 ### Topology:

-Describes the arrangement or layout of a communication network.
+- Describes the arrangement or layout of a communication network.
+- Lines out the path sda